greatlife111/firstproject/README.md

 ## User Stories

-- As a user, I want to be able to add a due alert to the memory base
+- As a user, I want to be able to add a due alert to my account
 - As a user, I want to be able to view all my alerts in the next however many days as a list
 - As a user, I want to be able to enter a date and view all the due alerts on the day
 - As a user, I want to be able to delete a due alert